midorikuma/VariablesViewer/README.md

 ## Changing the display
-Variable Viewer can display characters up to 8-256 characters in height and width.
+Variables Viewer can display characters up to 8-256 characters in height and width.
 To change the display, edit `display.txt` and `values.glsl`.
 This section will show you how to add variables to be displayed.